 PTFE accumulates in the food chain, and petrochemicals pollute rivers and wildlife, so what's in your chain lube is important.

 In his last year at University, Green Oil was developed.
 It utilized only plant based, and sustainably sourced ingredients rather than petrochemicals.
 Recycling information was clear, and sustainability incorporated from the beginning.
-The first bottle sold to the public was to a man in Trafalgar Square, London as cyclists gathered to watch the Tour de France, which that year started in London.
+The first bottle sold to the public was to a man in Trafalgar Square, London as cyclists gathered to watch the Tour de France, which in 2007 started in London.

-Green Oil chain lube was then recommended by the Ecologist Magazine.
-This publication, owned by the famous Right Honerable Zac Goldsmith gave Green Oil its first boost, and sales, plus credibility.
+October 2007: Green Oil chain lube is recommended by the Ecologist Magazine.
+This publication, owned by the famous Right Honorable Zac Goldsmith gave Green Oil its first boost, and sales, plus credibility.
 Important for a small company run from a shed!
 Around the same time, a big advert was placed in MBUK and the first stockist came on board, the famous Hayle Cycles in Cornwall.

-Soon after, What Mountain Bike gave Green Oil chain lube their Gold Award.
+Janurary 2008: WMB Gold Award won, and Green Oil UK Ltd formed.
+What Mountain Bike gave Green Oil chain lube their.
 This helped a lot with getting the product into bike shops.
 The same month 'Green Oil UK Limited' was incorporated on the kitchen table of a family friend, and the business started to grow.

 Bottles were still hand filled and capped by the now 'company director', Simon Nash.
 They say when a company starts, everyone is 'chief cook and bottle washer'.
 Well at Green Oil, it was a case of 'chief executive, bottle filler, packer, bottle labeler and marketing guy'!
 The company grew, as did its ambitions...